lanttern/Data_Aanlyst_Nanodegree_projects/Project1_Analyzing_the_NYC_Subway_Dataset/README.md

-#Analyzing	the	NYC	Subway	Dataset
+#Analyzing	the	NYC	Subway	Dataset: Predict Ridership in Rainy and Non-rainy Days

 ##Overview
 In	this	analysis,	I	am	taking	data	from	May	2011	NYC	MTA	Subway	as	provided	in